bartsad90/tiles/tiles-checklist.md

-[] eliminate error with playerCount > 2 when new round is triggered
+[x] eliminate error with playerCount > 2 when new round is triggered [] block inactive players from picking tiles
+[] when no rows are available, transfer to negPointTiles as an available option + disable full rows from accepting click

 [] end the round automatically
 [] change the end round button text to 'count score'